gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-17-going-back-to-the-old-pre-x-twitter-ios-app.md

 {:.tofigure}

 ## Questions

+**Why can't I add the app to my phone?**
+    Either you missed step 7, or you need to [use an older version of Apple Configurator](https://archive.org/details/apple-configurator).

 **Why does downloading this way work?**
     iTunes used to be able to download apps this way, so we're just persuading it to download a particular version.
 The app is attached to your Apple ID and totally legitimate, no funny business.